helidon-io/helidon-labs/apps/data/se-declarative/README.md

 All methods in `BreedRepository` and `PetRepository` are defined as methods with queries defined by the method name.
 Method names must follow the _Query by Method Name_ grammar.

-> **NOTE:** Database tables are initialized with ID auto increment to supply primary key values
+> **NOTE:** Database tables are initialized with ID as `NOT NULL PRIMARY KEY`.
+Primary key values
->           by the database.
+>           are supplied by sequence generator.

 ## Start the Database